zhexiao/ezhost/docs/server_lists.rst

 .. code-block:: bash

+   # restart nginx server
    $ service nginx restart

+   # restart uwsgi service
+   $ sudo supervisorctl restart project_name

+   # start uwsgi service
+   $ sudo supervisorctl start project_name

+   # reload supervisor file (only run it when you have supervisor config changes)
-   $ sudo supervisorctl reread && sudo supervisorctl update
+   $ sudo supervisorctl reread
+   $ sudo supervisorctl update

 .. important:: We use supervisor as the uwsgi service controller in order to auto restart.
 More details about supervisor: http://supervisord.org/index.html